2lian/asyncio-for-robotics/using_with_ros.md

 ## Preamble

-Comming from `ROS 2`, the `afor` library is different but does not lock you out of any ROS 2 possibilities.

-A node is spinning in the background, and afor allows asyncio to communicate with it from the main (user) thread.

 The advantages of `afor` are not evident for simple tasks (one timer, one publisher, one subscriber).
 Advantages become obvious when those objects need to be composed together.
-The following tutorial keep things simple, therefor advantages will not be tremendous.
+The following tutorial keep things simple, therefore advantages will not be tremendous.
 The reader is invited to keep this in mind.

+[Example directory](./asyncio_for_robotics/example) gives more advanced applications, with more obvious adavntages.

 ## Installing without a venv